turbot/flowpipe-samples/public_cloud/query_and_stop_aws_ec2_instances_by_tag/README.md

-# Query and Stop AWS EC2 Instance
+# Query and Stop AWS EC2 Instances by Tag

-Query and Stop AWS EC2 Instance based on the tag value.
+Query a list of running AWS EC2 instances with the tag key-value pair `status: decom` using Steampipe and then stop them.

 ## Installation